moldyn/MoSAIC/README.md

 Commands:
-  clustering  Clustering similarity matrix of coordinates. similarity  Creating similarity matrix of coordinates.
+  clustering  Clustering similarity matrix of coordinates. similarity  Creating similarity matrix of coordinates. tui         Open Textual TUI for interactive usage.
 ```
-For more details on the submodule one needs to specify one of the three
+For more details on the submodule one needs to specify one of the two
-commands.
+commands, or by opening the terminal user interface (tui).

 A simple workflow example for clustering the input file `input_file` using
 correlation and Leiden with CPM and the default resolution parameter: